nhecht/blueprints-learn.en/help/blueprints/customer-journeys/rtcdp-and-campaign-v8.md

 * Refer to the Campaign source connector documentation - [Campaign Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/campaign.html?lang=en)
 * Only supports Adobe Campaign single organizational unit deployments
-* Adobe Campaign is source of truth for all active profiles meaning profiles must exist in Adobe Campaign and new profiles should not be created based on Experience Platform segments.

 ### Experience Platform Real-time Customer Data Platform segment sharing